prasad-vamer/EC2Code/README.md

 - ✨ **Resource Scheduling**: Start and stop the EC2 instance based on a  developer's schedule.
 - ✨ **Auto Scaling**: Automatically scale the EC2 instance based on the workload.
 - ✨ **Monitoring & Logging**: Implement CloudWatch for monitoring and logging.
+- ✨ **Cost Display**: Present the usage statistics along with the estimated bill amount and duration.

 ---